wackou/bts_tools/docs/config_format.rst

             monitoring: [delegate]  # activate default monitoring plugins for delegate
             notification: [email]
         -
             type: seed        # seed node type: no need for open wallet, high number of connections
+            client: seed-bts  # need to be a valid run environment
             name: seed01      # the name for this seed node.
 This is just for you, it serves no other purpose
             # you can specify the rpc connection params.
 This will override the values
             # from the data directory
             rpc_port: 5678
             rpc_user: username
             rpc_password: secret-password
-            monitoring: [seed, network_connections]
         -
             type: delegate   # remote delegate node type: access to a remote node's delegate info.
 You need to have ssh access to this node for this to work
             name: delegate3  # the name for this remote node.
 This is just for you, it serves no other purpose